Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Crisis response models aren't just theoretical frameworks—they're the decision-making blueprints that determine whether an organization survives a scandal, disaster, or public relations nightmare.
-You're being tested on your ability to recognize when to apply each model, why certain strategies work better than others, and how organizations move through crisis stages.
-The exam expects you to distinguish between models that focus on communication strategy, those that emphasize lifecycle stages, and those built around operational phases.
+Crisis response models are the decision-making blueprints that determine whether an organization survives a scandal, disaster, or public relations nightmare.
+You need to recognize when to apply each model, why certain strategies work better than others, and how organizations move through crisis stages.
+That means distinguishing between models focused on communication strategy, those that emphasize lifecycle stages, and those built around operational phases.

-Don't just memorize the names and creators of these models.
-Instead, focus on understanding what problem each model solves: Is it about what to say (communication-focused)?
+Don't just memorize names and creators.
+Focus on understanding what problem each model solves: Is it about what to say (communication-focused)?
 When to act (lifecycle models)?
 Or what to do (operational frameworks)?
-When you can categorize a model by its core purpose, you'll be able to apply it correctly in case studies and FRQ scenarios.
-Master the underlying logic, and the specific tactics will make sense.
+Once you can categorize a model by its core purpose, applying it correctly in case studies and FRQ scenarios becomes much more straightforward.

 These models address the strategic messaging challenge: what should an organization say, and how should it say it?
 The core principle is that communication choices directly shape stakeholder perception and organizational reputation.

-Compare: SCCT vs. Coombs' Strategies—both developed by Timothy Coombs and work together as theory and application.
+Compare: SCCT vs. Coombs' Strategies: both developed by Timothy Coombs, and they work together as theory and application.
 SCCT provides the diagnostic framework (what type of crisis is this?), while the response strategies provide the tactical options (what do we say?).
 FRQs often ask you to first classify a crisis using SCCT, then recommend strategies.

 These models focus specifically on repairing organizational reputation after damage has occurred.
 The underlying mechanism is that public perception can be actively managed through strategic communication choices.